ErricoMallatesta/rsschool-cv/cv.md

 ***
 ## English:
  Probably B1.
-Have good reading and writing skills
+Have good reading and writing skills.
+Can read library documentation.